streamingfast/graph-improvement-proposals/gips/0009-arbitration-charter.md

  - *Draw*.
 Neither the Indexer nor the Fisherman is penalized.

 ## 4. Indexing and query faults due to software malfunctions
-Incorrect Proofs of Indexing or query Attestations may be produced due to software malfunctions in the Graph Node software or the Indexer's blockchain client.
+Incorrect Proofs of Indexing or query Attestations may be produced due to software malfunctions in the Graph Node software, the Substreams software, or the Indexer's blockchain client.
 We will refer to these malfunctions collectively as *determinism bugs*.

 The Arbitrator is encouraged to resolve disputes as a *Draw* if they believe an incorrect PoI or Attestation to be the result of a determinism bug.